 Plinabulin is being evaluated for the prevention of chemo-induced neutropenia (CIN) and is currently in two global multi-center clinical trials aiming for a broad indication of prevention of all chemo-induced neutropenia in all cancer type.

-Study 105 is a Phase 2/3 trial of Plinabulin after a standard regimen of docetaxel, an intermediate risk chemotherapy, for advanced breast cancer, hormone refractory prostate cancer and advanced NSCLC patients.
-The Phase 2 portion of this study is completed and the interim data of Phase 3 portion of this study is expected to read out in 4Q 2018.
+Study 105 is a Phase 2/3 trial of Plinabulin versus Neulasta after a standard regimen of docetaxel, an intermediate risk chemotherapy, for advanced breast cancer, hormone refractory prostate cancer and advanced NSCLC patients.
+The Phase 3 portion of this study has met its primary endpoint of non-inferiority for the duration of severe neutropenia (DSN) in the first cycle in a pre-specified interim analysis.

 For details of these two trials, please visit the below websites.